Skip to main content

 Current %A percentage (e.g. +20.0%)Where the contract stands right now versus the alerted price.

-ScoreA number 1–10The analyst's quality score for the alert at publish time.
-Higher = a more researched, higher‑conviction setup.
+ScoreA number 0–100A live quality score for the alert, recalculated as the trade plays out — see How the Score works below.
+Higher = a healthier trade.
 Color‑coded green (high) to red (low).

 StatusA badge (e.g. Working)A live read on the thesis health, based on where the stock is trading versus its key levels.
 Full list on Alert Statuses.